Installation

 Next Steps

 You made it!
-You should now be able to reach pretalx at https://pretalx.yourdomain.com/orga/ Log in as the administrator you configured above, and create your first event!
+You should now be able to reach pretalx at https://pretalx.yourdomain.com/orga/ Log in with the administrator account you configured above, and create your first event!

 Check out Configuration for details on the available configuration options.